Women's Adventure Travels

 Park Points

 The park also contains a dormant supervolcano.
 Known as the Yellowstone Caldera, it is the largest supervolcano on the continent.
-The Caldera is at the center of the park on a broad, elevated volcanic plateau.
-Also, there are endless lakes, hot springs, canyons, rivers, and mountain ranges.
-There are hundreds of Yellowstone species, including grizzly bears, wolves, elk, and the most significant and oldest bison herd in the U.S.
+The Caldera is on a broad, elevated volcanic plateau at the park's center.
+Also, endless lakes, hot springs, canyons, rivers, and mountain ranges exist.
+Hundreds of Yellowstone species exist, including grizzly bears, wolves, elk, and the most significant and oldest bison herd in the U.S.

 Best time of year to go: The best time to visit this iconic park depends on the kind of trip you are after.
 The park is in its full bloom and most popular in the summertime.
 Services are at their most comprehensive, and all roads are open to the public.
 If you prefer fewer crowds, the best times to visit are from April to May and between September and October, as it is less busy and offers mild weather.